govau/service-manual/content/content-strategy/content-management-system/cms-requirements-checklist/checklist3.md

     What site protection features are in place?

-    Does you need to encrypt your content?
+    Do you need to encrypt your content?

     Are you using an SSL certificate for public facing web content?